zikrnet/MY-LITA-PROJECT-2-CUSTOMERSDATA-/README.md

 ## 13. Count of CustomerID by Month

 i.
-Customer Grwoth Trends:  I can observe trends over time to see if customer counts are increasing or decreasing monthly ii.
-Seasonal Patterns:  Identify any seasonal fluctuations in customer acquisitions or retention iii.
+Customer Growth Trends:  I can observe trends over time to see if customer counts are increasing or decreasing monthly

+ii.
+Seasonal Patterns:  Identify any seasonal fluctuations in customer acquisitions or retention

+iii.
 Marketing Effectiveness:  Analyze how marketing campaigns impact customer growth by looking at the counts before and after specific intiatives

 By visualizing the Count of CustomerIDs by Month, there is more insights in Customer acquisitions trends and overall business growth